 7. Many medical costs

-Taxpayers who itemize deductions know how difficult it often is to reach the 7.5 percent of adjusted gross income threshold required before you can claim any medical expenses.
-It might be easier to clear that earnings hurdle if you look at miscellaneous medical costs.
+Taxpayers who itemize deductions know how difficult it often is to reach the adjusted gross income threshold required before you can claim any itemized medical expenses on Schedule A. It might be easier to clear that earnings hurdle if you look at miscellaneous medical costs.
 Some of these include travel expenses to and from medical treatments, insurance premiums you pay for from already-taxed income and even alcohol- or drug-abuse treatments.

-These added medical expenses will be even more valuable on your 2013 tax return.
-Beginning this tax year, a health care reform act provision now requires you have medical expenses of more than 10 percent of your adjusted gross income before you can deduct them.
+These added medical expenses are even more valuable on your 2013 tax return.
+Beginning this tax year, a health care reform act provision requires you have medical expenses of more than 10 percent (up from 7.5 percent) of your adjusted gross income before you can deduct them.

-Self-employed taxpayers who are not covered by any other employer-paid plan, for example, one carried by a spouse, can deduct 100 percent of health insurance premiums as an adjustment to income in the section at the bottom of Page 1 of Form 1040.
+And self-employed taxpayers take note.
+If you are not covered by any other employer-paid plan, for example, one carried by a spouse, you can deduct 100 percent of health insurance premiums as an adjustment to income in the section at the bottom of Page 1 of Form 1040.